TheresAFewConors/Sooty/README.md

 ## Development

-Want to contribute?
+### Want to contribute?
 Great!

   #### Code Contributions
-  - New features / requests should start by opening an issue.
-Please use the accompanying template when creating a new issue.
-This helps track new features and prevent crossover.
-Attach any additional info that seems relevant if necessary.
   - If you wish to work on a feature, leave a comment on the issue page and I will assign you to it.
   - All code modifications, enhancements or additions must be done through a pull request.
   - Once reviewed and merged, contributors will be added to the ReadMe

-Found a Bug?
+### Found a Bug?
 Show Me!

  #### Bugs and Issues
  - If an issue / bug is found please open a ticket in the issue tracker and use the bug report template.
 Fill in this template and include any additional relevant information.
  - If you wish to work on a known bug, leave a comment on the issue page and open a Pull Request to track progress.
 I will assign you to it.
  - If there is an issue with installation or usage, use the supplied template and I will respond asap.

+ #### Requesting Features
+ - - New features / requests should start by opening an issue.
+Please use the accompanying template when creating a new issue.
+This helps track new features and prevent crossover.
+Attach any additional info that seems relevant if necessary.
+Before creating a new issue please check the [Projects Tab](https://github.com/TheresAFewConors/Sooty/projects) to see if this issue has already been requested, or directly with the other open [issues.](https://github.com/TheresAFewConors/Sooty/issues)

 ## Changelog

 #### Version 1.3 - The Templating Update